mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 <br>

-To provide context, if you were to imagine your worst possible nightmare reality and convey it to another being in a way that they fully understood, we could reasonably assume that they would come to adopt your attitude towards the stimuli you describe.
-This is because emotions can transfer from one nervous system to another through a memetic process.

 Your mind depends on your neural substrate --- the part of your nervous system responsible for thinking --- which reacts more positively to certain conditions than others.
-For example, if given the choice to experience your worst imaginable nightmare as reality, we can confidently predict that you would find it utterly objectionable, and would prefer virtually any other personal situation.
+For example, if given the choice to experience your worst imaginable nightmare as reality, we can confidently predict that you would find it utterly objectionable, because we possess our own substrates that can empathise with yours.
 Although it may seem obvious, it is important to acknowledge that your emotions are a product of your physical body, which is influenced by the same conditions as your environment.
-They occur synchronously and can be observabled by third parties.
+They occur synchronously and can be observed by third parties.

+However, the observability of emotions doesn't guarantee their full interpretability by others.
+In attempting to convey your worst imaginable nightmare to others, you'd find that some reciprocate your feelings more deeply than others.
+This varying degree of empathy demonstrates that emotional transfers between beings are limited by their capacity to relate to one another.

+This insight is significant as it reveals that social interaction relies on implicit qualities among conscious beings.
+Emotions can propagate from one nervous system to another through a memetic process, but the fidelity of this transfer depends on the capacity for one to relate.

-All of us understand the principle that experiences can be compared based on their inherent 'goodness' or 'badness' for those involved.
-Philosophers formalise this notion through the utilitarian moral framework.
-While some may dismiss this as subjectively trivial, I contend that these values cannot be dismissed and are in fact empirically grounded truths that hold for all known entities capable of experience.
-In other words, our emergence through evolution is meaningful, for we enable the universe to experience itself.
-To borrow from Sam Harris, we've hit philosophical bedrock with the shovel of a stupid question if we ask 'is the worst possible misery for everyone really bad'?
+Despite individual variations in empathy, there's a universal understanding that experiences can be compared based on their inherent 'goodness' or 'badness' for those involved.
+Philosophers have formalized this concept through utilitarian moral frameworks.
+While some may dismiss this as subjectively trivial, I argue that moral truths, like consciousness itself, are emergent properties arising from the complex interactions of conscious beings, and that this

+Just as the hard problem of consciousness asks why physical processes give rise to subjective experience, we face a parallel hard problem of morality: why do our experiences of well-being and suffering seem to carry intrinsic moral weight?
+Both problems point to phenomena that emerge from physical systems yet seem to transcend simple material explanations.

 <div class="dropdown">
   <button class="dropdown-toggle">Further Reasoning (1/9/24)</button>